JamesSweetJones/AbYspacer/README.md

 # AbYspacer
 Programme to generate numbered antibody sequences with 'X' to denote spaces in the numbering scheme.
 Python script backs onto AbNum (http://www.bioinf.org.uk/abs/abnum/) to retrieve numbering.
 Available for Kabat, Chothia and Martin (Enhanced Chothia) schemes.
+Ideal for machine learning encoding as sequences are all the same length.

 Author: James Sweet-Jones
 Institute: University College London

+Usage:

-Usage: python abYspacer -i path/to/file -s 'c'
+python abYspacer -i path/to/file -s 'c'

 Flags:

   -h, --help                      show this help messange and exit

   -i INPUT, --input INPUT         the path to paired fasta file